What Is a Rotary Vane Pump and How Does It Work?

 Posted by

-John Woodard on June 10, 2022
+John Woodard on April 22, 2024

 What is a rotary vane pump?

-A rotary vane pump, also known as a vacuum pump, is a self-priming positive displacement pump that moves fluids and gasses with vanes mounted to a rotor inside a cylindrical housing.
-The liquids and gasses are compressed, pressurized, and passed through the pump outlet.
+rotary vane pump, also known as a vacuum pump, is a self-priming positive displacement pump that moves fluids and gases with vanes mounted to a rotor inside a cylindrical housing.
+The liquids and gases are compressed, pressurized, and passed through the pump outlet.
 Automobile manufacturers use vacuum pumps in numerous applications, such as power steering, air conditioning, and automatic transmissions.
 The food and beverage industry also uses rotary vane pumps for fountain drink dispensers, espresso machines, and the transportation of viscous liquids.
 They are also commonly used in the water treatment industry for feeding pressurized water to reverse osmosis filtration membranes.

 centrifugal pump

-What are rotary vane pumps used for?
+Uses for rotary vane pumps

 High-pressure vacuum pumps are commonly used for transporting freon, power-steering fluid, and transmission fluid in automobiles.
-On the other hand, medium-pressure pumps transport water in espresso machines and carbonated beverage dispensers.
+Medium-pressure rotary vane pumps transport water in espresso machines and carbonated beverage dispensers.
 While less common than higher pressure pumps, low-pressure rotary vane pumps are used in chemical vapor deposition, a method used to create thin film for semiconductors.
 Other uses for vacuum pumps include:

 • Dust extraction systems